College of Education

 Grade-Point Average: For admission, a grade point average of 3.0 or better overall and 2.5 or better overall in prerequisite credit hours from specific courses identified by College.

-Academic Achievement: Competency in math skills as evidenced by: a composite score of 21 or higher on the ACT; 980(Math and Verbal) on the SAT; a grade of “B” or better in a minimum of 3 credits of mathematics that meets the Univeristy's General Education mathematics requirement.
+Academic Achievement: Competency in math skills as evidenced by: a composite score of 21 or higher on the ACT; 980(Math and Verbal) on the SAT; a grade of “B” or better in a minimum of 3 credits of mathematics that meets the University's General Education mathematics requirement.
 Competency in reading comprehension and writing as evidenced by: a composite score of 21 or higher on the ACT; 980(Math and Verbal) on the SAT or a grade of “B” or better in a course that meets the University's General Education English Composition I requirement.

 Bureau of Criminal Investigation Clearance: A signed Criminal Background Check Acknowledgement Form must be submitted.
 Current Ohio Bureau of Criminal Identification and Investigation (BCII) and Federal Bureau of Investigation (FBI) background checks are required before you may participate in coursework with field experience.